 This is a follow up story for Charm City Integrative Health.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello again, I’m Dr. Tom Ingegno, Doctor of Acupuncture and Chinese Medicine.
 I own and operate Charm City Integrative Health in Baltimore, Maryland.
 My clinic provides a combination of both modern and time-test whole-body therapies to help patients thrive.
 We offer unique healing “stacks” which combine these therapies to maximize benefits efficiently and enjoyably.

 Before March 2020, we were having a record number of patients coming in for our services.
 When COVID-19 hit we closed for a few months, which was scary.
 After re-opening, we quickly returned to business, not as usual, but at a controlled and safe pace.
 Almost a year to date, I’m happy to say our patient numbers and business are as solid as they ever were.
 What we learned here is that we may not have national recognition (yet), but we have a strong presence in our community that is eager to return to our clinic to stay healthy during uncertain times.